The Dragon Thief of Wales – Dracoraptor hanigani

 Early Jurassic dinosaur fossils are extremely rare and this particular specimen, which may represent an immature adult, is very important as it provides data on the evolution of meat-eating dinosaurs so soon after the Triassic/Jurassic extinction event.
 Dracoraptor hanigani is the first dinosaur to be described from the Jurassic of Wales.
 It probably lived on a small island (part of St David’s Archipelago), or perhaps its corpse had been washed out sea from the nearby, larger land mass known as the Welsh Massif.
 It is one of very few early theropod remains found in Europe.

 The Palaeogeography of the Early Jurassic (Europe – Hettangian)

 Picture credit: PLOS One

 The picture above show the palaeogeography of western Europe, approximately 200 million years ago.
 Modern western Europe has been superimposed to provide a reference.
 The numbers in the small, yellow circles record the location of other early theropod or neotheropod discoveries:

 - Barrow upon Soar (Leicestershire)

 - Lavernock Point – the location of the Dracoraptor find

 Everything Dinosaur stocks a variety of theropod models and figures: Dinosaur and Prehistoric Animal Figures.

-A cladistic analysis suggests that Dracoraptor was a basal neotheropod and it may have been related to Tawa hallae and Daemonosaurus chauliodus ( both from the Ghost Ranch location, New Mexico, United States).
-Everything Dinosaur has written about the discovery of both Tawa and Daemonosaurus, for further information on these fast-running little predators, see the links below.
+A cladistic analysis suggests that Dracoraptor was a basal neotheropod.
+It may have been related to Tawa hallae and Daemonosaurus chauliodus ( both from the Ghost Ranch location, New Mexico, United States).
+Everything Dinosaur has written about the discovery of both Tawa and Daemonosauru.
+For further information on these fast-running little predators, see the links below.